fossasia/open-event-server/docs/DOCKER.md

 ## Install with Docker on Ubuntu:

-* Get the latest version of docker:
+* Get the latest version of docker.
+If you have problems with the install commands, see the [official instructions](https://docs.docker.com/engine/installation/linux/ubuntulinux/) for your Ubuntu version.

 ```
 sudo apt-get install linux-image-extra-`uname -r`
 sudo apt-key adv --keyserver hkp://pgp.mit.edu:80 --recv-keys 58118E89F3A912897C070ADBF76221572C52609D